mattobrien415/blog/content/deep learning/boxing_002.md

 Content with the plot and with these features in mind, I experimented with various subsets of features and various configurations when fitting multilayer perceptrons in Keras.

-Because of the small file size of the flat dataset (only 1.85 GB), there were no heavy demands on IO or memory.
+On a positive note, because of the small file size of the flat dataset (only 1.85 GB), there were no heavy demands on IO or memory.
 Thus I could rip through each epoch on a basic AWS cloud GPU painlessly, and iterate on models easily.

 Regarding the actual deep architecture of the MLP, I didn't have major overfitting issues, thus didn't get any advantage with a copious amount of dropout.
 Batch Normalization didn't give me any advantage, so I discarded it.
-Fundamentally, it's a remarkably simple dataset and most models I built performed similarly.
+Fundamentally, it's a remarkably simple dataset and most models I built performed very similarly.
 Epochs around 10 performed just fine.

 A decent final configuration looked like this: